saphalpdyl/Gmail_Clone_React/README.md

 ## Sections

   - ### `Email Types Section`
   	>The section contains all the types of email and the buttons for meeting.
-The sturcture -->
+The section is divided into 3 major sections.
+The first is the section of email types such as Inbox , Starred etc. My plan is to to make those buttons such that they filter the type of images later on in the project.
+Next is the meeting tabs.
+Both buttons just lead to https://meet.google.com .
+Following is the hangout contacts with the functionality to either or remove a person from the contacts

     **`Inbox`**
 	**`Starred`**